 - Actions speak louder than words.

-- Markets move precious resource from less-valuable to more-valuable.
+- Markets move precious resources from less-valuable to more-valuable.

 - Job creation is rightly viewed as a cost, not a benefit, of any initiative.